 Oh, there’s also a gay roommate.
 Ninja simulators too.
 Swordfights get in there somewhere.
-Vegans, laugh tracks, a league of evil, boss fights, extreme sports, level ups, rock battles, a third-party narrator, and more visual expletives than three rescreenings of Adam West’s Batman movie are all things that also get thrown in.
+Vegans, laugh tracks, a league of evil, boss fights, extreme sports, level-ups, rock battles, a third-party narrator, and more visual expletives than three rescreenings of Adam West’s Batman movie are all things that also get thrown in.
 In short, everything you would expect from your typical romance film.

-I mentioned graphic novels and I should add that yes, Scott Pilgrim is based off a comic series.
+I mentioned graphic novels and I should add that yes, Scott Pilgrim is based on a comic series.
 No, I have not read them but you can see a lot of reference to the written script through the way the story is presented through panels, animated flashbacks, or even just pop-ups that come out like an episode of Blind Date.
-There was a lot of attention that was made into this transition and I can definitely say it did not detract from the film, although you may need to be a fast reader if you want to get all the jokes.
+There was a lot of attention that was made to this transition and I can definitely say it did not detract from the film, although you may need to be a fast reader if you want to get all the jokes.
 There is one caveat I should mention and it is a very noteworthy one with regards to this transition: the two genres of action and romance aren’t a totally successful transition, and those who were allured into the film expecting an action film will be disappointed for the first ten to twenty minutes while the romantic watcher may find themselves bored at the intervals between the relationships.
-The comedy in the film definitely soothes over the groove of two very solid but otherwise uneasy matchups, but it’s not something I would consider all-too-successful in its attempt.
+The comedy in the film definitely soothes over the groove of two very solid but otherwise uneasy matchups, but it’s not something I would consider all too successful in its attempt.

-All-in-all, Scott Pilgrim Versus the World is the perfect film for anyone who watches Family Guy or Robot Chicken and wants to see a lot of crazy stunts along the way.
+All-in-all, Scott Pilgrim vs the World is the perfect film for anyone who watches Family Guy or Robot Chicken and wants to see a lot of crazy stunts along the way.
 It may also be the perfect film for someone who reads romance manga at the local comic shop and wants to enjoy a nice love story.
 It’s not perfect, but it’s a very noteworthy attempt I would play again.

-Scott Pilgrim vs. The World receives a PARL
+Scott Pilgrim vs The World movie review